ibudasov/rpc-calculator/README.md

 ## Ideas behind the design

+- I was trying to be as expressive in code as possible, by naming things according to domain terms and project requirements like: `SorryCannotFindSufficientNumberOfParametersInTheStack` , `Operation.performOperationAndAddResultToStack()`, etc., to make the code as clear as possible for those who understand the domain
 - I was trying to follow Hexagonal/DDD approach, by splitting the whole project to `domain`, `application` and `infrastructure` layers
 - `infrastructure` layer contains only CLI interface, but later on — will be able to support also web interface